linode/docs/docs/development/go/file-io/index.md

 ## Checking if a Path is a Regular File

-There exist a special function in the Go standard library that checks whether a path belongs to a file or not – this is going to be illustrated in the code example of this section.
+There exist a special function in the Go standard library, `IsRegular()`, that checks whether a path belongs to a file or not.
+This function is illustrated in the below example.

 {{< file "./isFile.go" go >}}
 package main